-Ben Bonnema is a composer-lyricist whose work has been featured in Variety, Wired and the New York Times.
-He was awarded a 2017 Jonathan Larson Grant by the American Theatre Wing.
-Ben wrote book, music & lyrics to Adult Swim's PETER PANIC, a musical video game that's been played by over a million people (developed by James Marion).
-His slumber party musical, BOYS WHO TRICKED ME, was called "heart-healing musical theatre" by Joshua Barone of the New York Times.
+Ben Bonnema is a Jonathan Larson Award-winning composer-lyricist whose work has been featured in Variety, Wired and the New York Times.
+Ben wrote book, music & lyrics to Adult Swim's PETER PANIC, a musical video game that's been played by nearly two million people (developed by James Marion).
+His slumber party musical, BOYS WHO TRICKED ME, was called "heart-healing musical theatre" by Joshua Barone of the New York Times, and had a three-week showcase production at the Musical Theatre Factory in midtown Manhattan (Feb 2015).

 THE APPLE BOYS, a barbershop quartet musical written with Jonothon Lyons, will receive its world premiere at HERE Arts Center from Nov.
 30th - Dec.
 23rd, 2018 (tickets on sale here).
 Previously it was developed at Dixon Place and had two sold-out presentations at Ars Nova’s “One Night Stand” series.
 According to Alan Cumming, “The Apple Boys have managed to reinvent the barbershop form for the 21st Century.
 They’re hilarious, clever and, of course, sound beautiful.”